codeclimate/codeclimate-rubocop/config/contents/style/nil_lambda.md

-This cop checks for lambdas that always return nil, which can be replaced with an empty lambda instead.
+This cop checks for lambdas and procs that always return nil, which can be replaced with an empty lambda or proc instead.

 ### Example:
     # bad